-On March 30, 2003, our registration statement on Form SB-2 (No. 333-111096) was declared effective by the Securities and Exchange Commission, pursuant to which we registered 4,000,000 shares of our Class B common stock, and another 600,000 shares subject to the underwriters' over-allotment option.
-The shares of Class B common stock registered under the registration statement, not including the 600,000 shares of Class B common stock covered by the over-allotment option were sold at a price of \$6.50 per share.
+(d) On March 30, 2004, our registration statement on Form SB-2 (No. 333-111096) was declared effective by the Securities and Exchange Commission, pursuant to which we registered 4,000,000 shares of our Class B common stock, and another 600,000 shares subject to the underwriters' overallotment option.
+The shares of Class B common stock registered under the registration statement, including the 600,000 shares of Class B common stock covered by the over-allotment option, were sold at a price of \$6.50 per share.
 The IPO generated gross offering proceeds of approximately \$29.9 million.
-The closing of the IPO, took place on April 5, 2004.
-The managing underwriters were Sander Morris Harris Inc. and National Securities Corporation.
+The closing of the IPO and the exercise in full of the underwriter's over-allotment option, took place on April 5, 2004.
+The managing underwriters were Sander Morris Harris, Inc. and National Securities Corporation.
 In connection with the IPO, we incurred \$1.5 million in underwriting discounts and commissions, and approximately \$1.2 million in other cash related expenses.
 The net proceeds from the IPO, after deducting the foregoing expenses, were approximately \$27.2 million.
-We have used a portion of the net proceeds of the IPO to pay for product and business development, capital expenditures, personnel, facilities and working capital and other general corporate purposes.
+Pending application of the funds, as described in our registration statement on Form SB-2, we have invested the net proceeds in short-term, investment grade, interest-bearing securities.